Central Intelligence Agency Fleet Alternative Fuel Use and Vehicle Acquisition Report

 2CIA consumption figure is extrapolated from verifiable consumption quantities.

-CIA first reported under the EP Act in 1997.
-This constitutes CIA's fourth report, and it covers FY 2005 (July-August-September).
-During the period covered by this report, none (0 percent) of CIA's FY 2005 (July-August-September) qualifying fleet acquisitions under the EP Act (5 vehicles) were AFVs.
+CIA first reported under the EPAct in 1997.
+This constitutes CIA's fifth report, and it covers FY 2006.
+During the period covered by this report, seventy-nine percent (79 percent) of CIA's FY 2006 qualifying fleet acquisitions under the EPAct (42 vehicles) were AFVs.

-Federal fleets earn one credit for each AFV acquired and for every 450 gallons of neat biodiesel (B100) or 2,250 gallons of B20 (20 percent biodiesel and 80 percent petroleum diesel) used.
+Federal fleets earn one credit for each AFV acquired and for every 450 gallons of neat bio-diesel (B100) or 2,250 gallons of B20 (20 percent bio-diesel and 80 percent petroleum diesel) used.
 Additional credits are earned for (i) AFVs that operate exclusively on alternative fuels, (ii) Zero Emission Vehicles of any size, and (iii) dedicated medium-duty or heavy-duty AFVs.
-For FY 2005 (July-August-September), CIA earned 0 credits for its AFV acquisitions, and earned no additional credits.
+For FY 2006, CIA earned 42 credits for its AFV acquisitions, and earned no additional credits.

 CIA's AFVs of choice are typically flexible fuel vehicles (FFVs) that can run on E85 (85 percent ethanol, 15 percent gasoline).
-During FY 2005 (July-August-September), none were acquired.
-FFVs operating on E85 comprise 98 percent of CIA's total AFV fleet.
+During FY 2006, forty-one (41) FFVs were acquired and one hybrid AFV was acquired.

 FY 2006 Projected Acquisitions

-CIA vehicle acquisition plans and procedures are currently being modified in order to increase the number of AFVs acquired (including leased vehicles) as replacements to CIA's qualifying fleet, and to increase the number of AFVs acquired (including leased vehicles) as additions to CIA's qualifying fleet.
+CIA vehicle acquisition plans and procedures continue to be modified in order to increase the number of AFVs acquired (including leased vehicles) as replacements to CIA's qualifying fleet, and to increase the number of AFVs acquired (including leased vehicles) as additions to CIA's qualifying fleet.

 E.O.
 13149 Compliance

 E.O.
-13149 requires each agency to reduce vehicular petroleum consumption by 20 percent by the end of FY 2005, and specifies three approaches agencies must take to achieve this goal:
+13149, which required each agency to reduce vehicular petroleum consumption by 20 percent by the end of FY 2005, specifies three approaches agencies must take to achieve this goal: